Trump administration to bar Chinese passenger carriers from flying to U.S.

 President Donald Trump's administration on Wednesday barred Chinese passenger carriers from flying to the United States starting on June 16 as it pressures Beijing to let U.S. air carriers resume flights amid simmering tensions between the world's two largest economies.
 The move, announced by the U.S. Department of Transportation, penalizes China for failing to comply with an existing agreement on flights between the two countries.
 U.S.-Chinese relations have soured in recent months amid tensions surrounding the coronavirus pandemic and Beijing's move to impose new national security legislation for Hong Kong.

 The order applies to Air China, China Eastern Airlines Corp, China Southern Airlines Co and Hainan Airlines Holding Co, as well as smaller Sichuan Airlines Co and Xiamen Airlines Co.
+Chinese carriers are currently flying four round-trip flights to the United States weekly.
 Delta Air Lines and United Airlines have asked to resume flights to China this month, even as Chinese carriers have continued U.S. flights during the pandemic.

 Delta said in a statement on Wednesday that "we support and appreciate the U.S. government's actions to enforce our rights and ensure fairness."
-United did not immediately respond to a request for comment.
+United said it looks forward to resuming passenger service between the United States and China "when the regulatory environment allows us to do so."
 China "remains unable" to say when it will revise its rules "to allow U.S. carriers to reinstate scheduled passenger flights," a formal order signed by the Transportation Department's top aviation official Joel Szabat said.

 "We will allow Chinese carriers to operate the same number of scheduled passenger flights as the Chinese government allows ours," the department said in a separate statement.
 The Chinese embassy in Washington did not immediately respond to a request for comment.